khulnasoft-lab/design.khulnasoft.com/contents/usability/feature-management.md

 When planning a discovery moment consider the following:

-* Why this feature needs to be promoted?
-Is it a value driver and reportedly leads to an increase in conversion?
+* Why does this feature need to be promoted?
+Is it a value driver that leads to an increase in conversion?
 * If a feature is already being promoted on the page, how does it perform?
 Will the new notice directly compete with it?
 * If two features need a discovery moment, can they be bundled into one?
 (If they are part of the same Job To be Done for example.)